slowernews/wisdom-tldr/README.md

 ###On choosing mentors

 Follow the thought leaders instead of the traffic leaders.<br>
-Mentors are the best source of feedback.
+Mentors are your best source of feedback.

 > *'I’d rather have criticism from a genius than praise from an idiot.'*